koalavc/angular6-giphy/README.md

 # Angular 6 GIPHY API Search

-Using Angular 6 and the GIPHY API to retrieve GIFS.
+Using Angular 6 + TypeScript and the GIPHY API to retrieve GIFS.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.